-upstream The distance to extend upstream from the centre of each range within gr downstream The distance to extend downstream from the centre of each range within gr bins The total number of bins to break the extended ranges into mean\mode The method used for calculating the score for each bin.
+X A BigWigFile or BigWiFileList gr A GRanges object Passed to normalizeToMatrix upstream The distance to extend upstream from the centre of each range within gr downstream The distance to extend downstream from the centre of each range within gr bins The total number of bins to break the extended ranges into mean_mode The method used for calculating the score for each bin.
 See normalizeToMatrix for details log logical(1) Should the returned values be log2-transformed offset Value added to data if log-transforming.
-Ignored otherwise n\max Upper limit on the number of ranges to return profile data for.
-By default, no limit will be applied.

-BPPARAM Passed internally to bplapply
+Ignored otherwise n_max Upper limit on the number of ranges to return profile data for.
+By default, no limit will be applied .
+BPPARAM Passed internally to bplapply grlToSE 29 sions are symmetrical and only the upstream range needs to be specified, however this parameterisation allows for non-symmetrical ranges to be generated.

 This will take all provided ranges and set as identical width ranges, extending by the specified amount both up and downstream of the centre of the provided ranges.
-By default, the ranges extensions are symmetrical and only the upstream range needs to be specified, however this parameterisation allows for non-symmetrical ranges to be generated.
+By default, the ranges exten-